Lakhdenpokhya: History

 Lahdenpohja literally means "bay's bottom".
 It has been a marketplace since the 17th century, located on an old trade route going as far as Oulu.
 It was mentioned in 1638 as Lahen Pohia, reflecting the local pronunciation of lahden (genitive case form of lahti, bay) as lahen.
 It was a part of the Jaakkima parish until 1924, when Lahdenpohja was separated from it as a kauppala.
 The locals also called it Lopotti, a Russian loanword (see sloboda) referring to a built-up area smaller than a town.
 Lahdenpohja was ceded to the Soviet Union after the Winter and Continuation Wars.
 Lakhdenpokhya is simply an alternate romanization of Лахденпохья, the Russian transcription of the Finnish name.

 Town status was granted to it in 1945.

+Post-Soviet period

+In the early 1990s, two granite blocks of a monument to local Finnish soldiers who died in 1918 were returned to the ruins of the church, and a memorial cross was erected.
+With Finland's participation, the conservation of the walls of the Lutheran church was carried out.

+In 1995, the Orthodox Chapel of St. George the Victorious was erected in the town.

+In 2004, the Orthodox Chapel of St. Great Martyr Valentine of Rome was erected in the city.

+In 2020, Ramiz Mubarizovich Kazymov, mayor of Lakhdenpokhya and a member of the United Russia party, was deprived of his driver's license for drunk driving.

 Administrative and municipal status

 Within the framework of administrative divisions, Lakhdenpokhya serves as the administrative center of Lakhdenpokhsky District, to which it is directly subordinated.
 As a municipal division, the town of Lakhdenpokhya, together with the station of Yakkima, is incorporated within Lakhdenpokhsky Municipal District as Lakhdenpokhskoye Urban Settlement.